 *Hemp can help you lose weight by reducing food cravings.
 Eat it for breakfast to stave off the munchies through the day.

-*Hemp can prevent diabetes, certain types of cancers and it can keep your digestive tract healthy and clean.
+*Hemp can prevent diabetes, and certain types of cancers and it can keep your digestive tract healthy and clean.

-Add hemp to your diet by tossing them in your baked goods, smoothies, cereals and yogurt.
+Add hemp to your diet by tossing them in your baked goods, smoothies, cereals, and yogurt.